Open to All 3rd – 8th Grade District 181 Student Writers and All K-8th Grade Student Artists

 Please Note

 Care should be taken in photographing or scanning the artwork.
-Submissions that are low resolution, have shadows, are strangely angled, show paper crumples and creases, or have other technical issues will not be published.
+Submissions that are low resolution, have shadows, are so lightly drawing that they can't be copied, are strangely angled, show paper crumples and creases, or have other technical issues will not be published.

 3rd Grade